SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Introduction

 \subsection{Background}

 With the deep convergence of Artificial intelligence (AI) and communication technologies, the sixth-generation mobile communication system (6G) is expected to connect people, machines, things, and intelligence together to achieve “Internet of Intelligence”.
-As a pivotal direction for 6G, \textit{intellicise (intelligent and concise)} wireless network, supported by semantic communication (SemCom), can enable more intelligent, efficient, and low-complexity system \cite{zhang2024intellicise}.
-In contrast to traditional communication, SemCom aims to transmit the meaning of messages, called semantic features, rather than transmitting specific bits, thus significantly improving communication efficiency and reducing bandwidth requirements \cite{10854543,wu2025lotterycodec}.
-However, due to the openness of wireless channels, SemCom is vulnerable to eavesdropping threats as traditional communication \cite{shen2023secure}.
+As a pivotal direction for 6G, \textit{intellicise (intelligent and concise)} wireless network, supported by semantic communication (SemCom), can enable a more intelligent, efficient, and low-complexity system \cite{meng2026intellicise}.
+In contrast to traditional communication, SemCom aims to transmit the meaning of messages, called semantic features, rather than transmitting specific bits, thus significantly improving communication efficiency and reducing bandwidth requirements \cite{10854543,cheng2026apeg}.

+Numerous researchers have devoted their efforts to SemCom and proposed various key technologies to facilitate its application in 6G, such as generative AI-aided semantic successive refinement \cite{zhang2025semantic}, semantic-forward relaying \cite{lin2024semantic}, and adaptive NOMA-based interference-aware transmission \cite{yan2024adaptive}.
+For instance, Lin \textit{et al.} \cite{lin2024semanticIC} investigated semantic interference cancellation for wireless networks, demonstrating that semantic-level signal processing can effectively mitigate co-channel interference and enhance transmission reliability in multi-user 6G scenarios.
+While SemCom is vulnerable to eavesdropping threats due to the openness of wireless channels \cite{shen2023secure}, making security becomes a significant topic.
 Signals transmitted over channel can be intercepted by unauthorized receivers operating within the same frequency band.
-Once eavesdroppers access to semantic decoders, they could further obtain the private information even under poor channel conditions \cite{meng2025survey}.
+Once eavesdroppers gain access to semantic decoders, they could further obtain the private information even under poor channel conditions \cite{meng2025survey}.
 Therefore, how to defend against semantic eavesdroppers has become a significant issue.